United Kingdom betting sites

 Online gambling companies that are licenced and pay the POC tax are freely allowed to advertise their company via television thanks to relaxed advertising laws in the UK although these have tightened up considerably in the 2020 climate. .

 Prior to the 2014 Gambling Bill things were a little different in the online gambling frontier of the UK.
 Offshore gambling providers who were “white listed” by the Gambling Commission were able to service UK customers and advertise.

 The UK differs greatly from other countries around the world in their approach to online gambling.
-Unlike countries like the U.S.A the UK has embraced the concept of online gambling.
+Unlike countries like the USA, prior to repelling PASPA, the UK has embraced the concept of online gambling.
 Not only that, but they have undertaken legislation to licence and tax online gambling providers, as well as give them leeway to advertise.